A degree in neuroscience can take you to a rewarding (and lucrative!) career in science, medicine, government or private industry.

 Provide healthcare services typically performed by a physician, under the supervision of a physician.
 Conduct complete physicals, provide treatment, and counsel patients.
 May, in some cases, prescribe medication.
 Must graduate from an accredited educational program for physician assistants.

-Also called: Certified Physician Assistant (PA-C), Clinical Physician Assistant, Family Practice Physician Assistant, General Surgery Physician Assistant, Midlevel Provider, Orthopaedic Physician Assistant, Physician Assistant Certified (PAC), Physician Extender, Physician's Assistant, Surgical Physician Assistant
+Also called: Certified Physician Assistant (PA-C), Family Practice Physician Assistant, Physician Assistant (PA), Physician's Assistant

 Physician Assistants -